lbmc-lyon/Bicycle_Characterization/README.md

  3. Compute the inertia along given axis from multiple measurements

 ## How to use this protocol ?
-1. First, you can read the *Protocol.pdf* file to observe the experimental setup needed and understand the method used.
+1. First, you can read the *protocol.pdf* file to observe the experimental setup needed and understand the method used.
-2. Then, you can create an environment by using the *environment.yml* file
+2. Then, you can create an environment by using the *environment.yml* file.
+In your anaconda prompt, change directory to this one and type : conda env create -f environment.yml
-3. When you will execute the codes, you will have an error saying that some dll files are missing, I managed to solve this issue following this link : https://github.com/NaturalHistoryMuseum/pyzbar/issues/161
+3. When you will execute the codes, you will have an error saying that some dll files are missing, I managed to solve this issue by following this link : https://github.com/NaturalHistoryMuseum/pyzbar/issues/161
 4. Finally, you can run the 4 *ipynb* files and complete the steps of the characterization.

 ## Specifications